mangoman888/aws-lambda-elasticsearch-snapshots/README.md

-# Elasticsearch backups to S3
+# Elasticsearch Snapshots backup to S3

 **Purpose** ES only keeps 14 days of automated snapshots.
 To archive more than this requires taking manual snapshots; see `http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-managedomains-snapshots.html`